rrifi/Arduino-PN532-Mifare-Dumper/README.md

 For use this you will need the Elechouse's PN532 and PN532_I2C libraries

-They can be downloaded here -> https://github.com/elechouse/PN532 OR you can download it direcly through Arduino IDE by clicking : Sketch > Include Library > Manage Libraries > Search "PN532" and you will find them both.
+They can be downloaded here -> https://github.com/elechouse/PN532 <br>
+OR you can  also download it direcly through Arduino IDE by clicking : Sketch > Include Library > Manage Libraries > Search "PN532" and you will find them both.

 Dot not forget to put your PN532 on I2C mode :